Customer Surveys: the key to improving your business

 Polls provide real numbers

-Actually, when done well, surveys provide real data on the opinions and behaviours of respondents and data that can lead to important decisions.
-Just as politicians are certainly more likely to win an election if they understand what the people who vote really want.
-For example, the manager of an amateur sports team is more likely to succeed if they can quickly identify problems in a coaching programme by surveying educators and parents.
+Actually, when done well, surveys provide real data on the opinions and behaviors of respondents.
+This data can then lead to important decisions.
+For example, the manager of an amateur sports team is more likely to succeed if he can quickly identify problems in a coaching programme by surveying educators and parents.

 Surveys provide essential benchmarks

 Surveys are commonly used to make particular choices, such as whether to launch a certain advertising campaign or build a new service.
 However, they are considerably more effective when repeated over time.
-Actually, you often hear the phrase from survey professionals: "The trend is your friend".
-After all, asking the same question repeatedly at different times provides a clear view of how things are changing.
+Indeed, asking the same question repeatedly at different time points, provides a clear view of how things are changing.

-For example, the US Census Bureau itself conducts polls, admittedly, on a huge scale.
-In particular it is adept at cataloguing major demographic changes in the country.
-For instance, shifts in ethnic distribution are a common job for them.
-The NPS score may not mean much on its own, but a drastic drop in the score in the second quarter would have its leaders looking for explanations and solutions on the issue.
+For example, the US Census Bureau conducts polls, admittedly, on a huge scale.
+In particular it is adept at cataloging major demographic changes in the country, such as shifts in ethnic distribution.
+If the NPS score drops drastically in the second quarter, the Bureau would have its leaders look for explanations and solutions on the issue.

 The concept of 'Big Data' is all the rage at the moment.
-Because of it also comes 'mega-problems'.
-This term largely refers to implicit data, or data that is derived from observing and analysing your behaviour online and off.
+This term largely refers to implicit data.
+This is data that is derived from observing and analyzing your behavior online and offline.
+The amount of this kind of data is growing all the time, but it has its flaws, one of which is the lack of explicit data.

 The importance of surveys is perhaps best explained by a book that is not about surveys.
 In his classic "Exit, Voice, and Loyalty", Princeton economist Albert Hirschman examines the reactions of individuals when confronted with a poor company.
 Specifically, they can either "defect" and go elsewhere, or "speak up" to express their dissatisfaction and try to change things from within.
-However, loyalty (or infidelity) to a cause or brand has an impact on whether people jump ship or speak out.
+However, loyalty to a cause or brand has an impact on whether people defect or speak up.

-Hirschman points out that people and companies usually wait until they see defects to identify a problem.
-For example, they usually ask themselves whether they have fewer customers than last month.
-The problem is that it is often too late.
-Defection is indeed a lagging indicator and by encouraging talk rather than defection, companies have a better chance of success.
-Therefore, a customer who doesn’t hesitate to speak up feels more involved, and it is less likely to look and buy elsewhere.
-In other words, speaking up is your best alarm system.
-So. let's start conducting surveys to gather real numbers, establish benchmarks, find out the "why" and give our participants a voice.
+Hirschman points out that people and companies usually take too long to identify a problem.
+Indeed, they often wait until they see defects to start acting.
+Defection is a lagging indicator, and by encouraging talk rather than defection, companies have a better chance of success.
+This means that a customer who doesn’t hesitate to speak up feels more involved and is less likely to look or buy elsewhere.
+Hence, speaking up is the best alarm system a company can have.

 Reference List: